Plutora Blog - Deployment Management, Release Management, Test Environment Management

 The Big Resolution: Upgrade Your Environment Management Practice

 Environment management can be about much more than just making sure that your application teams have the appropriate infrastructure for testing and software development.
-It can be a platform for continuous improvement, and it can play a central role in your adoption of end-to-end automation.
+It can be a launchpad for continuous improvement, and it can play a central role in your adoption of end-to-end automation.

-With Plutora your organization can start adopting best-practices and transform environment management from a cost-center to a change agent.
+With Plutora, your organization can start adopting best-practices and transform environment management from a cost-center to a change agent.